anushkachauhan357/Sales-Data-Dashboard/README.md

-# Sales-Data-Dashboard
+# 📊 Sales Data Analysis Dashboard

-As part of my learning journey in data analytics, I built an interactive Sales Data Analysis Dashboard using MySQL for data extraction and Microsoft Excel for data visualization.
-The dashboard visualizes key business metrics including total sales, profit trends, regional performance, top-selling products, and customer segmentation.
+This project showcases a **Sales Data Analysis Dashboard** built using **MySQL** and **Excel**.
+It analyzes key business metrics like total sales, regional performance, top-selling products, and monthly trends to uncover actionable insights.

+## 🚀 Features
+- Extracted and filtered data using **SQL queries**
+- Cleaned and transformed data in **Excel**
+- Created dynamic **PivotTables** and **charts**
+- Designed an interactive **dashboard** with slicers for filtering by region, category, and time

+## 🛠 Tools & Technologies
+- **MySQL** – Data extraction and filtering
+- **Excel** – Data cleaning, transformation, and visualization

+## 📄 Full Dashboard PDF
+- CLICK HERE TO VIEW THE FULL DASHBOARD ()

+## 📈 Key Insights
+- Top 5 products by revenue
+- Profit trends over time
+- Sales performance across regions
+- Customer segments contributing to revenue